cdcarswell/b3dplanetgen/README.md

 ![planetobjects](https://cdcarswell.files.wordpress.com/2018/03/planetlayers.png)

-2. Go to the *Material editor* and you will find a node group with various settings allowing for the customizable of the planetary object.
+2. Go to the *Node Editor* and you will find a node group with various settings allowing for the customizable of the planetary object.

 ![planetshader](https://cdcarswell.files.wordpress.com/2018/03/b3dplanetgen.png?w=370&h=)